avanzosc/project-addons/project_characterization/README.rst

 Project characterization
 ========================

-With this module you can characterize a project.
+With this module you can characterize a project or an analytic account with:

 * Area
 * Team
 * Character
 * Espace
 * Target
+* and more...

 Credits
 =======